-What Could Your Kids Gain (or Lose) This Summer?
+Summer Slide Infographic : What Could Your Kids Gain (or Lose)?

-While summer is a great time for kids to relax and have fun, studies show kids can lose up to two months of their knowledge and skills between school grades.
+While summer is a great time for kids to relax and have fun, studies show kids can lose up to two months of their knowledge and skills between school grades, and spend six weeks relearning in the fall.
 Just imagine your children forgetting everything they’ve learned in April and May by the time school begins.

-The infographic below compares the gains and losses kids may experience over the summer.
+The summer slide infographic below compares the gains and losses kids may experience over the summer.

-It’s important to remember the brain is like any other muscle and needs a regular dose of exercise to stay strong.
+It’s important to remember the brain is like any other muscle.
+It needs a regular dose of exercise to stay strong.
 The great news is that there’s plenty of time in the summer for fun and learning.
 Kids that continue learning throughout the summer have an academic advantage that can catapult them into the new school year.